 Area of Focus: Theatre Studies

-Ian teaches a variety of classes for the Carson School, from Scripts in Performance to Stage Combat.
-He recently directed The Tempest for Capitol Shakespeare, as well as Agravio, The Three Musketeers and Twelfth Night for the Carson School.
-Acting credits include As You Like It for the South Dakota Shakespeare Festival and Three Musketeers at Back Hills Playhouse, as well as Vino Veritas and Act a Lady for Nebraska Repertory.
-His scholarship focuses on early modern theatre, especially the interchange between the stages of England and Spain.
-Fight Direction credits extend from theatres in Canada all the way to the Bahamas, and he is the founder of the Lincoln Assassination Stage Combat Workshop.
+Ian teaches a variety of classes including Scripts in Production, Stage Combat, Acting, and Renaissance Theatre.
+He recently directed The Tempest for Capitol Shakespeare, as well as Agravio, The Three Musketeers, and Twelfth Night for the Carson School.
+Acting credits include As You Like It for the South Dakota Shakespeare Festival and Three Musketeers at the Black Hills Playhouse, as well as Unnecessary Farce, Vino Veritas and Act a Lady for the Nebraska Repertory Theatre.
+His scholarship focuses on the translation, performance and history of the early modern stage, especially the interchange between the theatre of England and Spain.
+He is also a member of the Board of Directors of the Association for Hispanic Classical Theatre.
+Fight Direction credits extend across North America all the way to the Bahamas and even over to Ireland, where he has taught for the Irish Dramatic Combat Academy.
 Ian has a Master of Fine Arts in Acting and Directing from the University of Missouri-Kansas City and a PhD in Theatre Studies from Florida State University.